Abirii/Camara-Remote-Control/README.md

-# Controlling video by hand gestures
+# Controlling video speed with hand gestures
-Video speed monitoring by fingers held up and down.
+Controlling the speed of a video with the number of fingers that are held up.

 1 for backward.

-2 for forward.
+2 fingers for forward.

-0 for stop.
+0 fingers for stop.

-4,5 for normal speed.
+4/5 fingers for normal speed.

 # Demo